 Known foremost as a steel town, Hamilton also has a rich cultural side, including historical museums and fine art galleries.

-Some of the top things to do in Hamilton include visits to: the Canadian Warplane Museum, which displays aircraft from World War II planes to jets; the Whitehern Historic House and Garden, an outstanding intact historic house; and the Royal Botanical Gardens, which has the largest lilac collection and 18 miles of trails.
+Some of the top things to do in Hamilton include visits to the Canadian Warplane Museum, which displays aircraft from World War II planes to jets; the Whitehern Historic House and Garden, an outstanding intact historic house; and the Royal Botanical Gardens, which has one of the largest lilac collection and 18 miles of trails.
 Hamilton is just over 40 miles away, about an hour's drive.

 To get there, you can drive for just over 30 minutes or grab a GoTrain from Toronto and be there in 20 minutes.